FOGProject/fog-docs/README.md

 This heading level should rarely be used, but it is provided so that you have at least 4 levels to traverse through when writing out a section of documentation.

-## Including images, css, videos, javascript, etc.
+## Including images, css, videos, javascript, etc

 At the top of every index.rst we have the line `.. include:: /includes.rst` This is a file at the root of the project that includes all the indexes in the `_static` directory.